 I'm not a "Historian".
 I'm a husband, a father, a son and a grandfather.
 A history geek and sometimes curmudgeon, who still likes to learn new things.

-Five years ago, I began writing a daily "Today in History" story, as sort of a self-guided history course.
+I began writing "Today in History" nearly six years ago, as sort of a self-guided history course.

 I make every effort to get my facts straight, but I'm as good at being wrong as the next guy.